-"The LORD said, "Shall I hide from Abraham what I am about to do, seeing that Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him?
-For I have chosen him, that he may command his children and his household after him to keep the way of the LORD by doing righteousness and justice, so that the LORD may bring to Abraham what he has promised him."
-(Genesis 18:17-19 ESV).
+"The LORD said, 'Shall I hide from Abraham what I am about to do, seeing that Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him?
+For I have chosen him, that he may command his children and his household after him to keep the way of the LORD by doing righteousness and justice, so that the LORD may bring to Abraham what He has promised him."
+(Genesis 18:17-19 ESV.)

-Never mind the laundry list of what this little sinner had done wrong, The Subjective God regards the weight of Abraham's opinion based on what His Word has determined Abraham will become.
+Never mind the laundry list of what this little sinner had done wrong, the Subjective God regards the weight of Abraham's opinion based on what His Word has determined Abraham will become.

 Then there is Moses who seems to be able to change the mind of God.

-On Mount Sinai God told Moses that he would send the people on with an angel to lead them, but God would not also go, He had had enough of their disobedience, complaining and fickle ways.
-But Moses is a sincere seeker and knew well enough that it's a fools errand to collect the mail across your yard without the presence of God, let alone crossing the desert with a million recently freed slaves to conquer a land filled with giants.
-He answered God with a request: "If your presence will not go with me, do not bring us up from here.
+On Mount Sinai God told Moses that He would send the people on with an angel to lead them.
+But we also see that God would not also go, He had had enough of their disobedience, complaining and fickle ways.
+Yet Moses is a sincere seeker and knew well enough that it's a fool's errand to collect the mail across your yard without the presence of God, let alone crossing the desert with a million recently freed slaves to conquer a land filled with giants.
+So he answers God with a request: "If your presence will not go with me, do not bring us up from here.
 For how shall it be known that I have found favor in your sight, I and your people?
 Is it not in your going with us, so that we are distinct, I and your people, from every other people on the face of the earth?"
+(Exodus 33:15-16 ESV.)

-(Exodus 33:15-16 ESV).
-And God agreed, pleased because Moses had made himself subjective to the ways of The Subjective God: "Now therefore, if I have found favor in your sight, please show me now your ways, that I may know you in order to find favor in your sight.
+And God agrees, pleased because Moses had made himself subjective to the ways of the Subjective God.

+Moses continues: "Now therefore, if I have found favor in your sight, please show me now your ways, that I may know you in order to find favor in your sight.
 Consider too that this nation is your people."
-(Exodus 33:13 ESV).

-He's not even as interested in God's will as he is in God's ways.
+(Exodus 33:13 ESV.)
+He's not even as interested in God's will as he is in God's ways!

-And so the bible narrative tells us of person after person who found the way to be on God's side; Rahab, Samuel, David, The list goes on and on with people made in the faith model of Abraham until eventually Paul states the situation plainly: "by grace you have been saved- and raised us up with him and seated us with him in the heavenly places in Christ Jesus," (Ephesians 2:5-6 ESV).
+And so the Bible's narrative tells us of person after person who found the way to be on God's side: Rahab, Samuel, David, the list goes on and on with people made in the faith model of Abraham until eventually Paul states the situation plainly: "By grace you have been saved- and [He] raised us up with him and seated us with him in the heavenly places in Christ Jesus," (Ephesians 2:5-6 ESV.)

-You are not just on God's side, you are inside the Word towards which God is subject.
-But you are not there by action, you are there only in as much as you follow the example of Christ in sacrifice and in humility; but from that position John, the author of The Revelation tells us, "... this is the confidence that we have toward him, that if we ask anything according to his will he hears us."
-(1 John 5:14

-An infinitely better deal than a trade agreement with competing gods and their insecurities and impotence.
-The work has all been done except the work to believe and to remain subject to the ways of The Subjective God.
+You are not just on God's side-you are inside the Word towards which God is subject.
+But you are not there by action, you are there only in as much as you follow the example of Christ in sacrifice and in humility.
+It's from that position that John, the author of the Revelation tells us: "This is the confidence that we have toward him, that if we ask anything according to his will he hears us."
+(1 John 5:14 ESV.)
+This is an infinitely better deal than a trade agreement with competing gods and their insecurities and impotence!
+The work has all been done except the work to believe and remain subject to the ways of the Subjective God.